 A thin scope, called a mediastinoscope, is then inserted through the opening to provide access to the lungs and surrounding lymph nodes.
 Tissue or fluid is then collected via biopsy.

 - The physician can perform needle aspiration on lymph nodes using a bronchoscope inserted through the mouth.

 - A special endoscope fitted with an ultrasound processor and a fine-gauge aspiration needle is guided through the patient’s trachea.

 What Are the Benefits of EBUS?

-- The improved images allow the physician to easily view difficult-to-reach areas and to access more, and smaller, lymph nodes for biopsy with the aspiration needle than through conventional mediatinoscopy
+- The improved images allow the physician to easily view difficult-to-reach areas and to access more and smaller lymph nodes for biopsy with the aspiration needle than through conventional mediastinoscopy.

-- The accuracy and speed of the EBUS procedure lends itself to rapid onsite pathologic evaluation Pathologists in the operating room can process and examine biopsy samples as they are obtained and can request additional samples to be taken immediately if needed
+- The accuracy and speed of the EBUS procedure lend itself to rapid onsite pathologic evaluation.
+Pathologists in the operating room can process and examine biopsy samples as they are obtained and can request additional samples to be taken immediately if needed.

 All referred patients will still have the option of continuing treatment with their primary care physicians after the procedure.